-All conversations and correspondence will be treated confidentially. information Personal will only shared between staff and be governors/trustees on a 'need to know' basis.
-It is essential that any information (including shared with any party Staff and

-Governors/Trustees), as a result of this procedure, is kept strictly confidential.
+All conversations and correspondence will be treated confidentially.
+Personal information will only be shared between staff and governors/trustees on a 'need to know' basis.
+It is essential that any information shared with any party (including Staff and Governors/Trustees), as a result of this procedure, is kept strictly confidential.